InterCure Announces Record-Breaking Second Quarter Financial Results With 4 Times YOY Revenue Growth

 Second Quarter 2021 Key Financial & Operating Highlights

-- Achieved record revenue of NIS 45 million ($17 million), four times greater than the second quarter of 2020 and up over 35% compared to the first quarter of 2021.
+- Achieved record revenue of NIS 45 million ($17 million), four times greater than the second quarter of 2020 and up 37% compared to the first quarter of 2021.

 - Positive cash flow from operations for the fourth consecutive quarter.